Online Craps Strategy

 And then there are more complicated outcomes such as horn, whirl or world, on the hop (a.k.a.
 Hop or hopping) and field bets.

 Your best odds are going to be found on the pass / don’t pass, come / don’t come, pass odds / don’t pass odds bets, so it’s wise to try out these kinds of bets first if you are new to the game, since you have the best chances of doing well in craps when you stick to these bets.
 Bets placed on individual numbers are likely to get higher returns, but they also carry the highest risk with that possibility, so this kind of bet is only recommended for the more experienced players.

 Now that you know the main kinds of bets in craps, you can use that information to apply the better online craps strategy the next time you play the game.
+Hopefully, we made it easy for you to understand the basic craps rules for dummies.
 Are you looking for more specific information about playing at online casinos?
 Click here.